Water demand is the amount of water required to fulfill the demand of the consumers.

 Water demand is more in hot weather than in cold.

-During hot weather; loss of water from the human body is more in the form like sweat which makes peoples more thirsty and requires more water for balancing the body.
+During hot weather; the loss of water from the human body is more in the form of sweat which makes people more thirsty and requires more water for balancing the body.
 So water consumption increases causing an increase in water demand.

 d.
 Industrial And Commercial Activities

-Industrial And Commercial Activities increases the rate of water demand.
+Industrial and commercial activities increase the rate of water demand.

 As the quality of water increases, the rate of consumption and use of water by the consumer also increases.

 Simply, good quality water leads to an increase in demand for water.

 f.
 System of Water Supply

 Water may be supplied intermittently (i.e. for a limited time during certain fixed hours of the day) or continuously for all 24 hours of the day.

 The rate of water demand is low in the intermittent system of water supply.